 The guard has two belt hook openings on the front which allow you to use a traditional ostomy accessory belt to secure the guard in place.
 If you wear a support band or ostomy wrap, then it’s possible to use this guard without the accessory belt since the support band will hold it in place.

 The front of the guard is open on the bottom half to allow your ostomy bag to dangle freely.

 Currently, you have an option of the original guard or a flat guard.
 The flat guard is meant for people who have flush stomas, and the original guard works well for people with protruded stomas or stomas that output thicker stool.

-From the moment I saw the video introduction of the Ostomy Resolutions Stoma Guard on YouTube, I knew it would something special and I took immediate interest in the product.
+From the moment I saw the video introduction of the Ostomy Resolutions Stoma Guard on YouTube, I knew it would be something special, and I took immediate interest in the product.

 Having used the original guard for both strenuous yard work and indoor home renovations, I’ve never felt that it was obtrusive or interfered with what I was doing.